ShunSakurai/easy_paste/README.md

 # easy_paste
-A tool for generating easy-to-paste tables for quotes from the analysis exported from memoQ
+A tool for generating easy-to-paste tables for quotes and weighted words from the analysis exported from memoQ

 Japanese README will also be available upon request.